Stefan356/Stable-Diffusion-X-Dreamhold/README.md

 This project aims to use Stable Diffusion to visualize the interactive fiction game Dreamhold during live play.
 As soon as the player enters a new location, the respective description is modified and used as a prompt to create an image and visualize the game environments.

-An example of a game environment created by Stable-Diffusion through a prompt generated from Dreamhold:
+An example of a game environment created by Stable-Diffusion through an edited prompt taken from Dreamhold:

 ![alt text](https://github.com/Stefan356/Stable-Diffusion-X-Dreamhold/blob/main/vaulting_cavern.png "Image generated from Dreamhold prompt")
 *A high, arched space opens around you, deep within the earth.
 The floor is unevenly